padhi-homelab/services/README.md

   must match the root directory hierarchy in the target container
 - `config/` contents:
   - _may_ be mounted in read-only mode (`:ro`)
-    - `*.template.*` files are the only exceptions
   - _must_ be checked in
 - `data/` contents:
   - _should_ be mounted in read+write mode (`:rw`)
   - _must not_ be checked in; excluded using `.gitignore`
 - `env/` contents:
-  - _must not_ mounted within containers!
+  - _must not_ be mounted within containers!
     - _may_ be used as `env_file` for containers
   - _should_ be checked in
 - `extra/` contents:
-  - _must not_ mounted within containers!
+  - _must not_ be mounted within containers!
-    - containers may fetch these by other means, e.g. over the network
+    - containers may fetch these by other means, e.g. over the network, or from `generated/`
   - _should_ be checked in
 - `generated/` contents:
   - _must_ be mounted in read-only mode (`:ro`)